 Portspectives

-Question: How did European harbour cities evolved during the last centuries and how architecture reflects the city's past?
+Question: How have European port cities developed over the past centuries and how does the architecture reflect the city's past?

 The value of ports in the development of civilisations is immense.
 As engines of trade and cultural exchange, they are indicators of economic and social relevance.
 Because of their strategic importance, they have often been the target of hostile nations seeking to bring the country to which they belong to its knees.
 This has led to many phases of reconstruction, redefining urban identities, often with contradictory intentions: to celebrate a rebirth from the ashes without forgetting the city’s history.